Easiest Homemade Bread Recipe Ever

 Ingredients:

-3 cups organic all-purpose flour - or for epic, really crispy crust, use bread flour (my favorite brand is King Arthur)
+3 cups organic all-purpose flour - or for epic crispy crust, use bread flour (my favorite brand is King Arthur Organic)

-1 tsp Red Star Active Dry Yeast (in the packets, not from the jar, which has an extra additive)
+1 tsp Red Star Active Dry Yeast (preferably from the packets, not from the jar, which has an extra additive)

 2 tsp sea salt or kosher salt